frossm/rpncalc/mdbook/src/Chapters/Introduction.md

 <p align="center"> <img width="1024" src ="https://github.com/frossm/rpncalc/raw/master/graphics/ReadmeHeader.jpg"> </p>

 # INTRODUCTION
 RPNCalc is the command-line based Reverse Polish Notation (RPN) calculator.
 RPN calculators make it very simple to do complex calculations, especially if there are parentheses involved.
-For a quick example, consider solving for x with the following:
+In essence, you enter your numbers first, then the operator.

+So, to add 2 and 3 to get 5, you would first add the number 2 to the stack:  `2 [Enter]`.
+Then you would add 5 to the stack (pushing the 2 to the second position:  `3 [Enter]`.
+Now, to add them y ou would enter: `+ [Enter]` and RPNCalc would remove the 2 and 3 from the stack, add them, and push 5 back onto the stack.

+The following example can be tricky to get your head around in a traditional calculator but is quite easy with RPN.
+The chapter `What is an RPN Calculator` will go through solving this step by step.

-`x = SQRT((((5+3) * 8)/2) ^ 6)`
+`x = SQRT(((((5+3) * 8)/2) * (2+1)) ^ 2)`

-This can be tricky with a traditional calculator.
-However, with a RPN Calculator, to solve for x you would start on the inner calculation and work outwards by entering the following:

-- `5`
-- `3`
-- `+`
-- `8`
-- `*`
-- `2`
-- `/`
-- `6`
-- `^`
-- `SQRT`

-(This can also be dramatically shortened using the `NumOps` shortcut - see the `Operands` chapter)

 RPN is based on a Last In First Out (LIFO) stack framework which sounds complicated, but makes intuitive sense when you use it.
+You can think of it as a stack of plates.
+When you put one on the top of the stack, everyone other one shifts down by one.
 On a RPN calculator, there is no equal sign, but there is an enter key to put a value onto the stack.

-So, in the above example, when you enter **`5 [ENTER]`** , 5 is put on top of the stack.
-You then enter **`3 [ENTER]`** which add that to the top.
-5 is pushed down to 2nd.
-When **`+`** is entered, the top two stack items are removed from the stack, added, and the result is placed on the top.
-I'll talk more about stacks and how RPNCalc uses them in future chapters.
+The chapter on `Stacks` talks more about how this works with RPNCalc.

-If you have not heard of reverse Polish notation, or just have a passion for various calculator notations (and seriously, who doesn't?), you can read more about RPN on [Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+If you have not heard of reverse Polish notation, or just have a passion for various calculator notations (and seriously, who doesn't?), you can read more about RPN on [Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation) or a (very) quick summary in the `What is an RPN Calculator` chapter.

 ## A Brief History of RPNCalc